Skip to main content

 • Summarizing long articles — paste in the text and ask for a summary

-• Comparing products"What is the difference between an iPad and a Samsung tablet?"
+• Comparing products"What is the difference between an iPad and a Samsung tablet for someone over 60?"

 • Getting gift ideas"What is a good gift for an 8-year-old who likes science?"